AI-assisted vs. non-AI assisted product ideation: An experimental study

 Topic

 This Master Thesis examines how AI-assisted ideation influences the creativity of product ideas compared to non-AI-assisted ideation.
 Using a controlled experimental design, participants generated product ideas either with ChatGPT support or without AI assistance.
-The study evaluates idea creativity through the dimensions of novelty and usefulness and additionally explores how AI literacy influences ideation outcomes.
-The research focuses specifically on early-stage digital product ideation and investigates not only idea quality, but also efficiency and diversity within idea portfolios.
+The study evaluates idea creativity through the dimensions of novelty and meaningfulness, with meaningfulness operationalized through usefulness-related evaluation items.
+In addition, it explores whether AI literacy influences ideation outcomes.
+The research focuses specifically on early-stage digital product ideation and investigates idea creativity, task completion time, and collective idea diversity.

 Relevance

 Generative AI tools such as ChatGPT are increasingly being integrated into creative and innovation processes within organizations.
-However, many companies still lack clarity regarding when AI truly improves idea generation and what trade-offs may emerge.
-This research is relevant for practitioners because it shows that AI can improve efficiency and help generate more structured and useful ideas, while simultaneously reducing diversity across idea portfolios.
-The findings help organizations better understand how to integrate AI into innovation processes without unintentionally limiting conceptual exploration and creativity diversity.
+However, many companies still lack clarity regarding when AI improves idea generation and which aspects of creativity are actually affected.
+This research is relevant for practitioners because it shows that AI can support faster ideation and help generate ideas that are perceived as more useful, relevant, and appropriate.
+At the same time, the findings caution against assuming that AI automatically increases originality or reduces creative diversity.
+The study helps organizations develop a more differentiated understanding of how AI can be integrated into early-stage innovation processes without confusing efficiency or polish with creativity as a whole.

 Results